FaresAbuIram/Restaurants-website/README.md

-# Restaurantswebsite
+# Restaurants Website
 > This Website provides a beautiful interface for the users.
 It has the pages for the restaurants and the menus in each restaurant.
 Also, Can ask for the order from the restaurant that he wants.
-Finally, the user can give each restaurant and order rating.           temperature, wind's speed, feels like, max and min temperature, humidity, pressure, and extra.
+Finally, the user can give each restaurant and order rating.

 ## Tabel of contents
 - [General Information](#General-Information)